crisperdue/prooftoys/doc/mathtoys-dev.md

 The changes along the way would need to pass the system test suite, accessed in the local "prooftoys" site at /tests/index.html.
 These take about 30 seconds to run on my MacBook Air.

+#### Consistently naming logic/math variables

+In future development Mathtoys will use names of variables in mathematical formulas as a cue to their proper type.
+Fundamental types in Mathtoys are booleans, individuals including numbers, collections of values of a specific type, and functions from values of a specific type to another specific type.
+Current use of names is inconsistent with this, so variables in logic literals in Mathtoys code need to be made consistent with conventions to be specified.

+This will be a fairly straightforward project of converting formulas and testing that the system still functions and passes tests.

+#### Systematizing runtime typechecking and conversions

+Mathtoys uses a few JavaScript datatypes in its inference rules, and also has string representations for them.
+Checking and conversions are currently ad hoc.
+Adding descriptors to each JavaScript inference function indicating the appropriate datatype and related information would make the checking more reliable, and should enable automated generation of the inputs to Step.justify.

+All inference rules (indicated by action: properties in the source code) would need to be converted to work this way, provided that the runtime overhead is acceptable.

+#### Separating Step objects from Expr objects

+Step objects (proved statements) should be a separate datatype from Expr objects, but currently are not.
+Splitting out a separate datatype would be a useful refactoring.

+#### Converting system to TypeScript

+An experiment of running the TypeScript compiler on Mathtoys resulted in a lot of error messages, but also looked like a promising direction.
+Converting the whole system seems a promising thing to do.